-If your business of putting chemical substances, biocidal products or active substances on the market is limited to the territory of the United Kingdom alone, as from the date of the United Kingdom’s withdrawal, your activity will no longer be subject to the provisions of the EU chemicals legislation.
-With regard to obligations arising from the CLP, BPR, PIC, and REACH Regulations, your legal obligations towards ECHA as the EU’s respective regulatory Agency will also cease.
-Instead, it will be the UK legislation that applies to you.
+If your business of placing chemical substances, biocidal products or active substances on the market is limited to the territory of the United Kingdom, except for Northern Ireland, your activity is no longer subject to the provisions of the EU chemicals legislation.
+With regard to the obligations arising from the CLP, BPR, PIC and REACH Regulations, your legal obligations towards ECHA as the EU’s respective regulatory Agency have ceased.

 Yes.
-With its withdrawal from the EU, the United Kingdom will become a so-called “third country”.
+With its withdrawal from the EU, the United Kingdom has become a so-called “third country”.
 The ECHA Helpdesk regularly replies to enquiries from companies based outside the EU/EEA.
-After the UK withdrawal, UK-based companies should address ECHA via the dedicated contact form.
+United Kingdom-based companies should address ECHA via the dedicated contact form.

-As from the date of withdrawal, the UK will no longer have the obligation to maintain a national helpdesk to provide advice and assistance on matters governed by the EU’s CLP, BPR or REACH Regulations.
+The United Kingdom, except for Northern Ireland, has no obligation to maintain a national helpdesk to provide advice and assistance on matters governed by the EU’s CLP, BPR or REACH Regulations.
 You are advised to check with the UK authorities if they will nonetheless provide such advice in practice.
-You may also wish to address your industry association in the UK
+You may also wish to address your industry association in the United Kingdom.